avaerichards/natural-products-db./README.md

 # Natural Products Database Analysis

 A cheminformatics and data-analysis project using a curated subset of natural products from the COCONUT database.
-This workflow uses RDKit to parse molecular structures, compute medicinal-chemistry–relevant descriptors, and visualize chemical property distributions across a 2,000-compound natural-products dataset. [web:21][web:22]
+This workflow uses RDKit to parse molecular structures, compute medicinal-chemistry–relevant descriptors, and visualize chemical property distributions across a 2,000-compound natural-products dataset.

 ---

 ## Problem

-Natural products occupy a large, structurally diverse region of chemical space, but the raw structural data in large databases can be difficult to interpret without systematic profiling. [web:25][web:28]
+Natural products occupy a large, structurally diverse region of chemical space, but the raw structural data in large databases can be difficult to interpret without systematic profiling.
-For early-stage drug discovery, teams need to know whether a natural-products collection is enriched in compounds that are too large, too polar, too lipophilic, or too flexible before committing resources to screening or optimization. [web:25][web:28]
+For early-stage drug discovery, teams need to know whether a natural-products collection is enriched in compounds that are too large, too polar, too lipophilic, or too flexible before committing resources to screening or optimization.

 Without a reproducible way to compute and summarize key physicochemical descriptors (molecular weight, lipophilicity, polarity, hydrogen-bonding capacity, flexibility), it is hard to:
 - assess how “drug-like” a library is
 - compare natural-product space to typical small-molecule libraries
-- prioritize subsets for follow-up design or screening campaigns [web:25][web:28]
+- prioritize subsets for follow-up design or screening campaigns

 ---

 ## Why This Project Is Important

-By turning a raw list of natural-product structures into quantitative descriptor distributions and visual summaries, this project helps answer a central question: *what kind of chemical space does this natural-products collection actually cover?* [web:25][web:28]
+By turning a raw list of natural-product structures into quantitative descriptor distributions and visual summaries, this project helps answer a central question: *what kind of chemical space does this natural-products collection actually cover?
-This type of profiling supports better decisions about library design, lead selection, and whether additional filtering or augmentation is needed to align with drug-discovery guidelines (for example, balancing molecular weight, LogP, and polar surface area). [web:26][web:28]
+This type of profiling supports better decisions about library design, lead selection, and whether additional filtering or augmentation is needed to align with drug-discovery guidelines (for example, balancing molecular weight, LogP, and polar surface area).

 The resulting workflow is useful as:
 - an exploratory analysis for natural-product libraries
 - a starting point for building lead-like or fragment-like subsets
-- a template for integrating descriptor profiling into larger computational pipelines [web:24][web:25]
+- a template for integrating descriptor profiling into larger computational pipelines

 ---

 ## Executive Summary

 This project was designed to profile the physicochemical space of natural products using a reproducible Python workflow.
-A subset of 2,000 compounds was sampled from the COCONUT collection, successfully parsed with RDKit, and analyzed using descriptors relevant to molecular property profiling and early-stage drug discovery. [web:21][web:22]
+A subset of 2,000 compounds was sampled from the COCONUT collection, successfully parsed with RDKit, and analyzed using descriptors relevant to molecular property profiling and early-stage drug discovery.

 The project demonstrates practical skills in molecular data handling, cheminformatics, descriptor generation, and scientific visualization.
-It also provides a foundation for downstream workflows such as compound prioritization, clustering, similarity analysis, or lead-like subset selection. [web:24][web:25]
+It also provides a foundation for downstream workflows such as compound prioritization, clustering, similarity analysis, or lead-like subset selection.

 ---